Saturday, January 26, 2019

 "Without going into detail on each of these passages [Romans 4:1-3, Galatians 3:10-12, Ephesians 2:8-9, Philippians 3:4-7, and Titus 3:4-5], notice that in the 'plain reading' of these texts, there is no mention of the works in question being 'tainted by sin'.
 In fact, such a reading would make these texts nonsensical.
 The only reason given for why works don't save is to prevent boasting.
 That's it."

 The Bible tells us that the wrath of God is revealed against all unrighteousness and ungodliness (Romans 1:18).
 We have all sinned against Him.
 We all have a stained record.
-Therefore, we have all incurred His wrath and judgement.
+Therefore, we have all incurred His wrath and judgment.
 But Jesus Christ offered Himself up as a sacrifice to appease that wrath.
 He is our propitiation (Romans 3:24-25).
 Christ is our advocate before God the Righteous Judge (1 John 2:1-2).
 The Law is what makes us conscious of sin (Romans 7:7).
 It condemns us.
 Christ obeyed the Law perfectly in our place (Romans 8:1-4).
 He took our punishment.
 We have redemption through Christ's blood (Ephesians 1:7-8).
 We are purified by placing our trust in His work.
 He is our reconciliation.
 His grace is unmerited.

 "Now it is true that the "works" Paul has in mind are "Works of the [Mosaic] Law," which are the 613 individual Commandments found in the Torah (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy), centered around the Ten Commandments.
 But even this doesn't change anything, because keeping the Law never did save."